PDXPythonPirates/wordplay/README.md

 Additional instructions are available for configuring development editors:
 - [VS Code instructions][vs_code_setup]
 - [PyCharm instructions][pycharm_setup]
-- Spyder (if somebody wants to write one)

 This project makes use of third-party packages that do not ship with Python standard library.
-It is recommended a [Python virtual environment][about_python_virtualenv] be configured to prevent the installed packages from conflicting with other Python projects on the host machine.
+It is recommended a [Python virtual environment][venv] be configured to prevent the installed packages from conflicting with other Python projects on the host machine.

+I recommend managing the virtual environment using the tools that come with Python 3 (the `venv` library and `pip` tool).
+This is the workflow most other tutorials use, so becoming familiar with it has added benefits.

-I recommend starting with `pipenv` and falling back to alternative tools if needed.
-Pipenv is a convenience tool that facilitates both managing a virtual environment as well as installing packages.
+Alternatively, the adventurous might want to try the newer utility `Pipenv`.
+[Pipenv][pipenv] is a convenience tool that facilitates both managing a virtual environment as well as installing packages.
 Its usage is consistent across Windows and unix systems.

+I have experienced some behavior with a Pipenv environment getting into a weird state that required running some extra maintenance commands for clean up.
+If you would rather not tinker with the latest and greatest, then stick with `venv` and `pip`.

+## Set Up with Python `venv` and `pip`

+  1. Change directory into where you cloned the project.
-Alternernatively the virtual environment and packages can be configured separatetly using the Python `venv` library and the `pip` tool.
+  2. Create a new virtual environment using python with the `venv` library.
+  3. *Activate* the virtual environment.
+  4. Install 3rd party libraries with `pip`

+#### Windows:

+_*Run `CMD.exe` to open a new command shell and execute the following statements from the command line:*_

+    cd wordplay

+    python -m venv venv

+    venv\Scripts\activate.bat

+    pip install -r requirements.txt

+**NOTE: you need to activate the virtual environment each time you launch a new command line shell.
+Do this by re-running the `activate.bat` script.**

+    venv\Scripts\activate.bat

+#### Mac/Linux:

+_*Launch `Terminal` to open a new terminal shell and execute the following statements from the command line:*_

+    cd wordplay

+    python3 -m venv venv

+    source venv/bin/activate

+    pip install -r requirements.txt

+**NOTE: you need to activate the virtual environment each time you launch a new command line shell.
+Do this by re-sourcing the `activate` script.**

+    source venv/bin/activate

-## Set Up Using `pipenv`
+## Alternative Set Up with `pipenv`

 The `pipenv` tool serves 2 roles:
-1) creating and "activating" a virtual environment
+  1. creating and *activating* a virtual environment
-2) installing 3rd party packages
+  2. installing 3rd party packages

 Pipenv does not ship with Python and needs to be installed from the command line using pip (a.k.a. `pip3`).